hrisav/projects-portfolio/README.md

 [Project 3 : Traffic Sign Classification](https://github.com/hrisav/traffic-sign-classify)
 --

-* Created a model that will classify trafic sign images using Deep Learning and Machine Learning techniques.
+* Created a model that will classify traffic sign images using Deep Learning and Machine Learning techniques.
 * Problem has 43 traffic signs (classes) and 50000+ images in total.
-* First a Convolutional Neural Network (Convolution >> Batch Normalization >> MaxPool >> Dropout) with Fully connected layer (having 2 dense layers) was built which gave an accuracy of 97.11% on test data.
+* First a Convolutional Neural Network (Convolution >> Batch Normalization >> MaxPool >> Dropout) with fully connected layer (having 2 dense layers) was built which gave an accuracy of 97.11% on test data.
-* The same Convolutional Neural Network's output was used to passed onto Random Forest and another model was built.
+* The same Convolutional Neural Network's output was used to pass onto Random Forest and another model was built.
 It gave an accuracy of 95.64% on test data.

 <p align="center"> <img src="images/cnndnn.JPG" width="700"> </p>